xdelox/fiware-cygnus/test/acceptance/README.md

 ### tags

-You can to use multiples tags in each scenario, possibles tags used:
+You can use multiples tags in each scenario, for example:

-    - happy_path, skip, errors_40x, only_develop, ISSUE_XXX, BUG_XXX, multi_instances, grouping_rules, etc
+    happy_path, skip, errors_40x, only_develop, ISSUE_XXX, BUG_XXX, multi_instances, grouping_rules, etc

-and to filter scenarios by these tags: see Tests execution section.
+and filter scenarios by these tags: see Tests execution section.